datajerk/ctf-write-ups/redteamvillage2021/tps_report/README.md

 ## Summary

-A bit tricker than your basic format-string GOT overwrite pwn since you cannot simply dump locations in the stack.
+A bit tricker than your basic format-string GOT overwrite pwn since you cannot simply write locations to the stack.

-> No _ARM_ specifics outside of setting up debugging required.
+> No ARM specifics outside of setting up debugging required.
 No ARM assembly required.
 >
 > We'll get both flags with one exploit.